Previous VA 12's:

 The 1926 Official Map has a route log that showed VA 12 to be 413 miles at that time.

 VA 12 #2: VDOT quickly recycled the number 12 in July 1933.
 It ran from US 11 Troutville to US 60 Clifton Forge, replacing what had been a part of the original VA 17.
-It is unclear if VA 12 used Botetourt SR 655 very briefly or if VA 17 was moved onto the modern alignment first.
+It is unclear if VA 12 used the lengthy Botetourt SR 655 very briefly or if VA 17 was moved onto the modern alignment first.

 In Iron Gate, VA 12 used Commerce and 5th St to cut over to Market Ave.